2023 Most Popular Music Bachelor's Degree Schools in Louisiana

 Read full report on Music at Tulane University of Louisiana

-Nicholls State University came in at #7 in this year’s edition of the Most Popular Music Bachelor’s Degree Schools in Louisiana ranking.
-Nicholls State University is a medium-sized public school located in the city of Thibodaux.
+Nicholls State University ranked #7 on this year’s Most Popular Music Bachelor’s Degree Schools in Louisiana list.
+Nicholls State University is a moderately-sized public school located in the small city of Thibodaux.

 Women make up 75% of the music majors at the school.